j-d-carmichael/quilk/README.md

         },
         ... rest of the modules array
     ```
-3.  **Config data** Each module requires its own set config data, and this data is set in the `quilk.json` file.
-See the full kitchen sink example below
+3.  **Config data**  See the full kitchen sink example below.
 4.  **Dont watch** When using the watch option ensure that you instruct which file to not watch, `dont_watch`.
     The `dont_watch` option is quilk.json is passed to chokidar as directories and exact files to not trigger on.
 EG should you build a css file from sass you don't want to trigger chokidar to run all the modules again when it spots a change in the said css file ie ending up in an infinite loop.
 5.  **Developers block** This can be as general or as granular as your like.
-As you can see from the example, this also contains developer specifics for the rsync module.
+As you can see from the example, this also contains developer specifics for the rsync module and notification popups (not everyone wants to see the notification ballon).

 ## Using quilk for release
 The release object is an object where each key is mapped to the `quilk release=<name>`.
 Each release object is comprised of a pre and post array.
 Each array is either a module object or a string cli command.